defiant00/dnd/README.md

   6 - above + take 1d4 damage at the start of your turn
   9 - above + take 1d8 damage at the start of your turn

+more spores and mushrooms the farther in you go more pipes joining in along the ceiling a broken pipe venting steam - a chunk of metal that was torn off, and a small pool along the other side some mushroom traps - duck should get nervous around them at the end is a metal door and a metal automaton a few corpses of creatures (hook horror, a couple other) if open the door before, then they will lurch forward and try and get to the nexus point they fuse together into a weird flesh/mushroom abomination

 ## Felspring To Do